 TriWest Healthcare Alliance (TriWest)

-Effective January 2, 2014 TriWest will begin administering a five year contract by the Department of Veterans Affairs (VA) for their VA Patient-Centered Community Care (VAPCCC) program that serves nearly half of the veterans eligible for care in the country.
+On January 2, 2014 TriWest began administering a five year contract by the Department of Veterans Affairs (VA) for their VA Patient-Centered Community Care (VAPCCC) program that serves nearly half of the veterans eligible for care in the country.

 The VAPCCC contract enhances access to health care services for veterans by making a quality provider network available close to the veteran’s home.
 This contract ensures veterans receive coordinated, high quality care in their community when VA refers behavioral health and specialty care to the network.